 Commentary:

 Preparation is the key to successfully resolving a case, either in negotiation or trial.
 The child’s lawyer should plan as early as possible for the case and make arrangements accordingly.
-The child’s lawyer should carefully review the other party’s witness lists and be prepared to independently obtain witnesses and evidence in support of child’s position.
+The child’s lawyer should carefully review the other party’s witness lists and be prepared to independently obtain witnesses and evidence in support of child client’s position.
 Witnesses may be people with direct knowledge of the allegations against the parent, service providers working with the parent or individuals from the community who could testify generally about the family’s situation.

-When appropriate, the child’s lawyer should consider working with other parties who share the child’s position when developing the child’s witness list, issuing subpoenas and preparing witnesses.
+When appropriate, the child’s lawyer should consider working with other parties who share the child’s position when developing the child client’s witness list, issuing subpoenas and preparing witnesses.
 Doctors, nurses, teachers, therapists and other potential witnesses have busy schedules and need advance warning about the date and time of the hearing.

 The child’s lawyer should prepare their witnesses thoroughly so the witnesses feel comfortable with the process and understand the scope of their testimony.
 Preparation will generally include rehearsing the specific questions and answers expected on direct and anticipating the questions and answers that might arise on cross-examination.
-Lawyers should provide written questions for those witnesses who need them.
+The child’s lawyer should provide written questions for those witnesses who need them.

 The child’s lawyer should identify, secure, prepare and qualify expert witnesses when needed.
 When possible, interview opposing counsel’s experts.